 A Single SSL Certificate Must Be Used For a Whole Application

 If you’re using multiple SSL certificates, you’ll need to condense them to a single certificate.
-Currently, using multiple SSL certificates on a single app is not supported when using full-site acceleration.
+Currently, using multiple SSL certificates on a single app is not supported when using dynamic site acceleration.

 Clearing the Cache